dylanjustice/gatsby-resume/src/pages/index.md

           - Developed a centralized event-driven system normalizing CloudWatch, Azure Monitor, Splunk, and Coralogix events into a unified schema for incident routing and automation.
           - Served as Incident Commander for the global platform throughout tenure, leading technical resolution of high-impact production incidents and driving systemic improvement through postmortem retrospectives.
           - Embedded on Azure Architecture Team to establish governance patterns and secure design standards for multi-tenant workloads.
-          - Led technical design and operational readiness of AI-based products on AWS Bedrock and Azure OpenAI, supporting multi-region deployments and data residency compliance.
+          - Supported operational readiness and AWS infrastructure setup for the initial launch of Lexis+ AI, establishing environment standards and deployment patterns for AI-backed product teams on AWS Bedrock and Azure OpenAI.
+          - Established production readiness standards for RAG-based AI workloads developed by data science teams, implementing OpenTelemetry auto-instrumentation for FastAPI services, RED metric monitoring in coralogix, and operational review requirements for AI-backed applications going to production.
+          - Responsible for production operations and observability for an internal LLM proxy supporting multi-provider model routing across AWS Bedrock, Anthropic, OpenAI, Azure AI Foundry, Mistral, and Google.
+Enabling standardized AI workload access for engineering teams across the organization.
+          - Established the initial model serving infrastructure pattern for GPU-based inference workloads, provisioning dedicated GPU node groups and deploying containerized model serving via Docker Compose with S3-backed model storage.

     - company: andculture
       location: Harrisburg, PA
       dates: January 2018 - August 2021
       title: Senior Software Engineer / Technical Lead
       responsibilities:
-          - Architected and developed NFPA LiNK, a digital content platform that transformed NFPA's fire safety code library from physical print distribution to an online and offline accessible platform for electricians and safety professionals.
-Built on .NET Core, React, and MS SQL Server using Onion architecture for long-term maintainability.
-          - Led a team of 5 engineers delivering large-scale web applications for clients including UPMC Pinnacle, PA Courts, and Commonwealth Charter Academy.
+          - Led architecture and delivery of NFPA LiNK, a greenfield digital platform transforming NFPA's fire safety code library from print distribution to a fully searchable, offline-capable web application serving 10,000 subscribers in the first 3 months.
+Reverse engineered a complex DITA/XML schema from MarkLogic source files to design a relational data model supporting 300+ codes and standards with full version history across edition cycles.
+Built a Hangfire-orchestrated parallel import pipeline processing vendor-supplied archive diffs into the relational model, shipping the full platform in 11 months.
+          - Delivered offline capability via progressive web app architecture with SQLite for local storage and Lunr.js for client-side full-text search across the full code library.
+          - Built and led a team of 5 engineers with a focus on craft and security fundamentals.
+Established regular code review sessions to expand skills.
+Conducted 1:1s and performance development cycles.
+Invested in individual growth through structured feedback and mentorship.
+          - Led a complete frontend rebuild of UPMC Pinnacle's web presence, rearchitecting a legacy ASPX/CoffeeScript codebase with a ground-up ITCSS design system and modern layout structure.
+          - Built fullstack curriculum features for Edio, a production LMS platform serving Commonwealth Charter Academy, one of Pennsylvania's largest charter school networks.
+          - Developed the company's first Terraform pipeline to Azure for PA Turnpike Sitefinity CMS deployments, enabling consistent and automated multi-environment releases.
-          - Managed AWS infrastructure and CI/CD automation using Elastic Beanstalk, Jenkins, and S3 to streamline deployments and reduce release lead times.
+          - Managed AWS infrastructure and CI/CD automation using Elastic Beanstalk, Jenkins, and S3 to streamline deployments and reduce release lead times across multiple client projects.
-          - Implemented trunk-based development workflows and continuous integration pipelines to reduce delivery friction across multiple teams.
-          - Supported Azure and Sitefinity CMS deployments using Terraform and Azure DevOps, enabling consistent and automated multi-environment releases.

     - company: Computer Aid Inc.
       location: Harrisburg, PA